ArturoDent/toggle-comments/README.md

 This extension only works on line comments, not block comments.

-Many people may have their environment set up to append to the block comment characters one space, so that
+Many people may have their environment set up to append to the block comment characters one space via the setting `"editor.comments.insertSpace"` (default is enabled), so that

 ```javascript
 const a = 12;